-These common side effects happen in more than 1 in 100 people.
+These common side effects of ramipril happen in more than 1 in 100 people.
 There are things you can do to help cope with them:

 It happens rarely, but some people have serious side effects after taking ramipril.

-Call a doctor straight away if you get:
+Call a doctor or contact 111 straight away if:

-- you're paler than usual, you feel tired, faint or dizzy, any sign of bleeding (like bleeding from the gums and bruising more easily than usual), a sore throat, a high temperature, or you get infections more easily – these can be signs of a blood or bone marrow disorder
+- you're paler than usual, you feel tired, faint or dizzy, you have any sign of bleeding (like bleeding from the gums and bruising more easily than usual), a sore throat, a high temperature, or you get infections more easily – these can be signs of a blood or bone marrow disorder

-- a faster heart rate, chest pain and tightness in your chest – these can be signs of heart problems
+- you have a faster heart rate, chest pain and tightness in your chest – these can be signs of heart problems

-- shortness of breath, wheezing and tightening of the chest – these can be signs of lung problems
+- you have shortness of breath, wheezing and tightening of the chest – these can be signs of lung problems

 In rare cases, ramipril may cause a serious allergic reaction (anaphylaxis).

 These are not all the side effects of ramipril.
 For a full list, see the leaflet inside your medicine packet.

-Ramipril and breastfeeding
+Ramipril and pregnancy

-Tell your doctor if you're taking:
+Tell your doctor if you're taking any of these medicines:

-- anti-inflammatory medicines, such as ibuprofen, indomethacin or aspirin for pain relief (low-dose aspirin – 75mg a day - is safe to take with ramipril)
+- anti-inflammatory medicines such as ibuprofen, indomethacin or aspirin for pain relief (low-dose aspirin – 75mg a day, is safe to take with ramipril)